Happy franchise employee celebrating

 How to Show Employee Recognition

-In today’s digital age and with the disruptions of COVID-19 in the workplace, interpersonal communication can suffer, thanks to our increasing reliance on texts, instant messages, and social media updates.
+In today’s digital age, interpersonal communication can suffer, thanks to our increasing reliance on texts, instant messages, and social media updates.
 However, there are several low-cost ways you can meaningfully connect and move the engagement needle.

 1. Supply the right tools.
 Without the right combination of software to do their jobs, employees can become bogged down, and ultimately, frustrated.